Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 Unity Toon Shader is a general purpose toon shader that can be used in various projects in Unity.
 At the same time, toon shaders are basically for use under directional light with an intensity value of about 1, so they need to be set up properly under other scene lighting environments.
-The "Game Recommendation" feature advises you on the best settings for each material of Unity Toon Shader.
+The **Game Recommendation** feature advises you on the best settings for each material of Unity Toon Shader.
 If you enjoy Unity Toon Shader on VRChat, you can use the following convenient functions to enjoy the stable features of VRChat in various environments while taking advantage of Unity Toon Shader's advanced features.

 #### When setting up materials on Unity Toon Shader